Human rights champion, Albie Sachs, to host benefit dinner at London’s Conduit Club

 If you are interested in booking a seat or a table at this unique event, please contact Rob Yates, Head of Development in the Development and Alumni Relations Office at Robert.Yates@sussex.ac.uk.

-The Draper Lecture 2020 will be held on campus this year, in the Attenborough Centre for the Creative Arts.
+The Draper Lecture 2020 will be held on campus this year, in the Jubilee Lecture Theatre.
 Visit here for more details and booking.